-At the end of 2021 and throughout 2022 the Agency has actively engaged with its internal stakeholders to assess the required internal competencies, Agency priorities and most critical staffing needs resulting in the launch of around 30 external recruitments and 20 internal calls for a variety of profiles in particular to replenish and maintain key competencies as well as invest in technical resources to address future challenges such as emerging technologies, digitalisation, environment etc.
+Throughout 2022 and 2023 the Agency has actively engaged with its internal stakeholders to assess the required internal competencies, Agency priorities and most critical staffing needs resulting in 2022 with the launch of around 30 external recruitments and 20 internal calls for a variety of profiles in particular to replenish and maintain key competencies as well as invest in technical resources to address future challenges such as emerging technologies, digitalisation, environment etc.

-EASA anticipates a headcount of 758 by the end of 2022, compared to 731 at end of 2021, including temporary agents (TA), contract agents (CA) and seconded national experts (SNEs), improving the TA occupancy rate to 95%.
+EASA anticipates a headcount of 777 by the end of 2023, compared to 758 at the end of 2022 and 731 at end of 2021, including temporary agents (TA), contract agents (CA) and seconded national experts (SNEs), improving further the TA occupancy rate to 97%.